UxxUnet/logoclassifier/README.md

 ### Support

-Support 1 folder of picture at a time.
+1. Support 1 folder of picture at a time.

+2. The logo has to be in the middle of the picture and takes most of the area.

-Only local command line and local file address input is supported.
+3. Only local command line and local file address input is supported.

-Only following brands are included:
-'BMW', 'Ford', 'Honda', 'Toyota', 'VW'
+4. Only following brands are included: 'BMW', 'Ford', 'Honda', 'Toyota', 'VW'

 ### Requirements

 Packsages:

 Pytorch
-Pillow==8.0.0
+Pillow
 numpy
 pandas
 matplotlib
+natsort

 Files:

-tain, val, tlmodel, class_names.txt, logoclassifierV2.0.py
+train, val, unknown, tlmodelv3, class_names.txt, logoclassifierV3.0.py

 ### Usage

-Try `python logoclassifierV2.0.py filename`
+Try `python logoclassifierV3.0.py filename`

-For example, `python logoclassifierV2.0.py ./unkown`
+For example, `python logoclassifierV3.0.py ./unkown`